BlockchainCommons/developer-web-site/_pages/frost-meeting2-summary.md

 ## Next Up

-[includes links]

-What more could we do:
+What more could we do?
 * actively soliciting groups to do security proofs

-## Presentation: Gordian Envelope/FROST (Wolf McNally)

-Using secp256k1 and frostsecp256k1 crates

-Can convert from (and to) FROST keys
-- allows FROST signing method
-- uses Trusted Dealer

-Entirely agnostic to how the key was generated!